Scientific Data Systems: Known users

 Although initially intended as a Scientific Computer System, the 900 series and the Sigma series were used extensively in commercial time-sharing systems.
 The biggest such user was Comshare Inc. of Ann Arbor, Michigan, who extensively developed the hardware during the 1980s and the Sigma 9 was operated commercially until c.
 1993.
 Developments and improvements by Comshare included the I-Channel, which allowed the utilization of Bus/Tag (IBM compatible) devices and the ISI Communications interface.
 These innovations allowed Comshare to capitalize on the Sigma CPU's and their software development (Commander II) by gaining access to current technology storage systems.
-When Xerox withdrew from the mainframe computer manufacturing business and relinquished all assets to Honeywell Corporation, Comshare opened a Research and Development facility in Phoenix Arizona, where they manufactured three Sigma 9 systems from spare parts acquired from Modular Computer Systems of West Lake Village California.
+When Xerox withdrew from the mainframe computer manufacturing business and relinquished all assets to Honeywell Corporation, Comshare opened a Research and Development facility in Phoenix Arizona, where they manufactured three Sigma 9 systems from spare and remanufactured parts acquired from Modutest, Inc. of Westlake Village, California and Modutest Systems, Inc., Phoenix, Arizona.
 Recognition Equipment Inc. of Dallas, Texas used 910s in the 1960s to control its optical character recognition machines.

 Other known users of SDS systems in the USA include:

 Known users outside the U.S. include:

 SDS software

 The primary operating system for the 900 series was called Monarch.
 For the Sigma 32-bit range RBM, a real-time and batch monitor, and BTM, a batch and timesharing monitor were available.
 In 1971 a more sophisticated timesharing system UTS was released, which was developed into CP-V. The RBM operating system was replaced by CP-R, a real-time and timesharing system.
 In March 1982 Honeywell gave the remaining software for the 900 series to a group in Kansas City that offered to continue making copies for people still using the systems.
 Honeywell had stopped supporting the systems many years before this.
 In September 2006, this collection was donated to the Computer History Museum along with all of the program's original documentation, and copies of most of the SDS user's manuals.
 This is one of the largest collections of software to have survived from the 1960s intact.
 Unfortunately, the timesharing software for the 940 series was not present in the Honeywell LADS Library and does not appear to have survived.
 Copies of the original system developed at UC Berkeley exist as file system backups.
 Most of the customers for 940 systems (in particular Tymshare) made extensive modifications to the 940 system software, and no copies of that version of the software are known to have survived.

-A simulator for the Sigma series is known to exist, and Sigma series software is being collected by the Computer History Museum.
+Multiple simulators for the Sigma series are known to exist, and Sigma series software is being collected by the Computer History Museum.
 Early versions were not copyrighted (CP-V C00 and earlier), while later versions developed by Honeywell were (CP-V E00 and F00).
 Some copies of CP-V D00 were released without licensing agreements and subsequently public domain status was claimed by users.

 CE16 and CF16

-The Xerox CE16 and CF16 minicomputers, announced in May 1969, were small 16-bit computers designed primarily for process control applications.